wkumari/draft-livingood-dnsop-negative-trust-anchors/README.md

 Internet-Draft        DNSSEC Negative Trust Anchors       September 2014

-   may lead to dissatisfaction on the part of other end users or general criticism of an ISP or operator of a DNS recursive resolver.
+   ISP (especially of the ISP's DNS servers).
+End users may feel less satisfied with their ISP's service, which may make them more likely to switch to a competing ISP.
+They may also contact their ISP to complain, which of course will incur cost for their ISP.
+In addition, they may use online tools and sites to complain of this problem, such as via a blog, web forum, or social media site, which may lead to dissatisfaction on the part of other end users or general criticism of an ISP or operator of a DNS recursive resolver.